mholt/timeliner/README.md

 Technically speaking:

-- An **Item** implements [this interface](https://godoc.org/github.com/mholt/timeliner#Item) and provides access to its content and metadata.
+- An **Item** implements [this interface](https://pkg.go.dev/github.com/mholt/timeliner#Item) and provides access to its content and metadata.
-- A **DataSource** is defined by [this struct](https://godoc.org/github.com/mholt/timeliner#DataSource) and configures a Client to access it.
+- A **DataSource** is defined by [this struct](https://pkg.go.dev/github.com/mholt/timeliner#DataSource) which configures a [Client](https://pkg.go.dev/github.com/mholt/timeliner#Client) to access it (by its `NewClient` field).
 Clients are the types that do the actual work of listing of items.
 - A **Timeline** is opened when being used.
 It consists of an underlying SQLite database and an adjacent data folder where larger/media items are stored as files.
 Timelines are essentially the folder that contains them.
 They are portable, so you can move them around and won't break things.
 However, don't change the contents of the folder directly!
 Don't add, remove, or modify items in the folder; you will break something.
 This does not mean timelines are read-only: they just have to be modified through the program in order to stay consistent.

 Timeliner can pull data in from local or remote sources.
 It provides integrated support for OAuth2 and rate limiting where that is needed.
 It can also import data from local files.
 For example, some online services let you download all your data as an archive file.
 Timeliner can read those and index your data.

-Timeliner data sources are strictly _read-only_ meaning that no write permissions are needed and Timeliner will never change or delete the source.
+Timeliner data sources are strictly _read-only_ meaning that no write permissions are needed and Timeliner will never change or delete from the source.

 ## Features